 The proposed method is tested under VVC CTC [2], and the results are summarized in Table 1.
 More detailed results are provided in Table 2 and Table 3.
 The proposed method achieves around 0.1% luma BD-rate gain in AI/RA/LB configurations.

 For the additional test with N=3, the number of context models is one more than the anchor, and it brings about 0.02% more luma BD-rate gain over N = 2 in all the three configurations.

+In addition, the context modeling method for qt_split_cu_flag in JVET-K0362 is combined with the proposed method (N=2).
+The results are provided as the “N=2 + qt_flag” in Table 1.
+Around 0.03% more gain is achieved with the qt_split_cu_flag context change.